lu-pl/tabular/README.md

 ### Callable converters
-`TabulaRDF` provides two main approaches for pure Python/callable based table to RDF conversions, `RowGraphConverter` and `FieldGraphConverter`.
+TabulaRDF provides two main approaches for pure Python/callable based table to RDF conversions, the `RowGraphConverter` class and `FieldGraphConverter` class.

 `RowGraphConverter` takes a dataframe and a Python callable which takes a dict parameter and is responsible for returning a graph instance;
 for every row iteration over the dataframe this callable gets passed the row data as a dictionary; the generated subgraphs ("row graphs") are merged into a main graph.